aaugu/aaugu/README.md

 - 🌻 I’m from **Tours, France** now living in **Lausanne, Switzerland** :heart:

+- ↪️ Changed my career path to web development with Le Wagon 🚋 in 2022

-- 🌱 Currently learning deeper Rails to develop my backend skills
+- 🌱 Currently learning deeper Rails to develop my backend skills and planning to learn php

 - 📫 How to reach me : **augu.anais@gmail.com**